 - DO NOT Stir rice in between.
 Leave it untouched.

-- Let it Rest: Once cooked remove the saucepan from heat and let it sit for 5 to 10 minutes undisturbed.
+- Once cooked remove the saucepan from the heat and let it sit for 5 to 10 minutes undisturbed.
 Do not open the lid.
 This helps the rice to cook through.
 Rice absorbs moisture from steam and makes it fluffy and perfect.

 - Serve with your favorite food.